omnibox-project/omnibox/readme.md

 # Omnibox

-Homestead inspired Vagrant development environment for Symfony, Magento, WordPress and plain PHP projects.
+Homestead inspired Vagrant development environment for all kinds of PHP projects.

 ## Features
 - Configures /etc/hosts automatically (if used with `sudo` or given the correct permissions)